Nicknamed the Friendly Confines, Wrigley Field is

 a 95 foot x 42 foot HD videoboard.
 Another 2,250

-square foot videoboard will be added in right field.
+square foot videoboard was added in right field.

 However, the traditional hand-operated scoreboard